 Further tests revealed Diego’s leukemia had returned in mutated form.
 After being diagnosed with acute lymphoblastic leukemia, the family was referred to St. Jude for a new medical protocol.

 On a typical day at St. Jude Children’s Research Hospital, one can usually hear the sounds of shoes shuffling against the smooth hallway floors, a plethora of voices conversing in the Kay Kafe cafeteria and intercoms buzzing with appointment announcements.

-It’s on a special day that one can hear a ukulele playing softly in the background, a solo concert for the doctors and nurses.
+On a particularly special day, a visitor could hear a ukulele playing softly in the background, a solo concert for the doctors and nurses.

-Today, Diego is playing the ukulele for Dr. Pui, his oncologist who is treating him for acute lymphoblastic leukemia, the most common type of childhood cancer.
+On that day, Diego was playing the ukulele for Dr. Pui, his oncologist who treated him for acute lymphoblastic leukemia, the most common type of childhood cancer.

 Upon arriving at St. Jude, the family found renewed hope.

-“We found a great relief,” Grethel said.
+“We found a great relief,” Grethel said at the time.
 “From hearing in El Salvador that he had a 30% chance of survival to coming here and hearing that he would be okay.”

-Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent when the hospital opened in 1962 to more than 80 percent today.
+Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% when the hospital opened in 1962 to more than 80% today.

 At St. Jude, Diego underwent treatment and shared his love of music with not only Dr. Pui, but also with Mexican singer, Saul ‘El Jaguar’ Alarcón.
 Alarcón had the chance to interact with Diego’s family and tour the hospital for the first time.